STPR/Python/README.md

 # transfer-learning-pytorch

-For fun, how I've used the "Transfert Learning" capability of PyTorch to resolve the challenge at https://github.com/EvilRobotOverlord/huedump
+For fun, how I've used the "Transfer Learning" capability of PyTorch to resolve the challenge at https://github.com/EvilRobotOverlord/huedump

 Or, from this gif picture:<br />